 It’s a fairly long passage, but I think it’s important to read to understand how the tribes came together and humbled their hearts for the Lord.

-We, too, have been blessed by God (Ephesians 1:3), and the Lord expects us to obey His commands (John 14:15).
+We, too, have been blessed by God (Ephesians 1:3).
+The Lord expects us to obey His commands (John 14:15).
 Just as Asher received a prophetic blessing from Jacob, God’s children have received this promise: “For I know the plans I have for you . . . plans to prosper you and not to harm you, plans to give you hope and a future” (Jeremiah 29:11).
 Praise the Lord for His wonderful plans for us.
 What a comfort!

 How Large Was the Tribe of Asher?